Ryan-Korteway/GVSSS/README.md

-# GVSSS
+# GVB
-The Grand Valley Student Shuttle Service Repository for use by Team Uberish during their CIS 467 Capstone Course
+The Grand Valley Bandwagon Repository for use by Team Uberish during their CIS 467 Capstone Course